-1. To access the gear box, remove the cab from the chassis by unscrewing the body mounting screws as seen in Figure 6 and lifting the cab from the chassis.
+1. To access the gear box, remove the cab from the chassis by unscrewing the chassis screws as seen in Figure 6 and lifting the cab from the chassis.

 2. Once the cab is removed, remove the screws that hold the motor mounting plates to the chassis.
+You will need a long, skinny screw driver to reach the screws.
+There are 2 sets of screws on each motor (see figure 7 on pg.
+11)

-3. Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease (see figure 7).
+3. Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease.